HurifyPlatform/IOTBlockchain-Ethereum-SDK/README.md

-# Ion-Block SDK
+# IOTBlockchain-Ethereum-SDK

-This SDK will help you to add to our existing Private Blockchain network from your Raspberry Pi -3.
+This experimental SDK will help you to add to our existing Private Blockchain network to control an LED from your Raspberry Pi -3.

 **Prerequisite:**